 As you pack your bags, put down that shirt you bought three years ago (with the tags still on) and consider our list of must-bring items when visiting this European gem.
-While they might seem obvious, we’re going to tell you exactly why you need them for your jaunt to Portugal.
+While they might seem obvious, we’re going to tell you exactly why you need them.

 1: A hearty appetite